offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 std::list<int> l1 { 5, 5, 5, 5, 5, 5, 5, 5 };
 ```

 To create a `std::list` without priming it directly to a sequence of values, you can't use braced initialization or brace-plus-equals initialization.
-You must to use parenthesis.
+You must use parenthesis.

 ```c++
 std::list<int> l2 (8, 5); // equivalent to initializing to above (8 copies of 5)